Changing the Finish of Your Stone: All you Need to Know

 Using plenty of water helps to ensure that the machine and the coarse pads do not grind into the stone, which can cause an unwanted swirl pattern to form on the stone.
 Also, the water helps for safety reasons to keep the dust settled and not floating in the air.

 Does honing the slab make it more susceptible to staining?

-A polished finish acts as protective layer against stains.
+A polished finish acts as a protective layer against stains.
 As you grind off the polished finish, you will inevitably open up and expose more pores than if you left it polished.
 To help avoid stains, the fabricator will most likely coat the slab with a penetrating sealer on the honed stone before the slab leaves the shop.
 Keep in mind that there is no such thing as a stain proof sealer, but a penetrating sealer will help to fill in some of the exposed pores, leaving you with more time to clean any spills.

 Note that the longer that you leave acidic liquid sitting on the surface of your natural stone, the more likely it is going to stain.
 See here, how do I clean my natural stone?

 Will honing the stone slab effect the color?

 When a stone is polished, you will most likely see more pronounced colors and hues.
 When a slab is taken from polished to honed, you are essentially taking away the depth and hues that are brought out by the polished coat.
 The result is that you may end up with a lighter colored slab.
 Many people hone their stone to make it lighter and brighter.
 Others, may want to keep some of the colors and hues.
 In this case, a fabricator can use a color enhancing sealer, which mimics and restores the color without actually restoring any of the shine that is typical of a polished surface.